Format items are a means of inserting data into a literal string. They have a wide variety of uses:

 The syntax of a static format item is as follows:

-character; by default, %
+escape character; by default, %, followed by

 Static format items are